-This document determines the principles applied by První certifikační autorita, a.s. (also as the I.CA), a qualified provider of trust services, when issuing commercial (non-qualified) certificates (also as the Service or the Certificate) to natural persons.
+This document determines the principles applied by První certifikační autorita, a.s. (also as the I.CA), a qualified provider of trust services, in providing qualified trust service of issuing qualified certificates for electronic signatures (also as the Service or the Certificate) to natural persons.
 The EC cryptography is used for the Service provided under this certification policy (also as the CP).